 Prime Minister from 6 July 1945 to 13 July 1945

-Our second caretaker Prime Minister was Queenslander Frank Forde.
-His time in office - only eight days - was even shorter than Earle Page's.
+Australia's second caretaker Prime Minister was Queenslander Frank Forde.
+His time in office – only eight days – was even shorter than Earle Page's.

 Forde was John Curtin's deputy and, when Curtin died, Forde took over as Prime Minister until a new leader of the Labor Party could be appointed.
-Joseph Benedict (Ben) Chifley was chosen and became Prime Minister a week later.
+Joseph Benedict (Ben) Chifley was chosen, and became Prime Minister a week later.

 Forde joined the Labor Party in Rockhampton, won the local Legislative Assembly seat in 1917 and remained a state parliamentarian for five years.